dm-academy/Calavera/docs/Installation.md

 It then repackages it and destroys the Vagrant machine.
 The remaining 6 VMs all then use this repackaged base image.

-The VMs need to be instantiated in a particular order, with one manual intervention:
+The VMs need to be instantiated in a particular order:

 1. cerebro (Remote git repo)
 1. brazos (Slave build environment)
 1. espina (Artifactory)
 1. hombros (Jenkins)
-1. **manually setup jenkins to use artifactory**
 1. manos (Development environment)
 1. cara (Production environment)